 When removing make-up at night you must be able to see your face!
 If you have long hair pull it back with a headband, clip or ponytail holder.
 Begin by removing your eye make-up with a cotton ball moistened with make-up remover.
 Apply the make-up remover over the eye make-up and mascara, and leave it to soften the mascara so it removes more easily.
 With waterproof mascara, this might take a minute or so.

 Waterproof mascara is actually very damaging to the eye-lashes as you remove it.
-If at all possible use a mascara that isn’t water proof unless you are going to a function where you know that you’ll be shedding tears, such as a wedding or funereal.
+If at all possible use a mascara that isn’t waterproof unless you are going to a function where you know that you’ll be shedding tears, such as a wedding or funeral.
 At other times if you cry unexpectedly you may lose a bit of your mascara but you’ll have healthy eyelashes in the long-term!

 Gentle and natural

-Next use a gentle cleaner that suits your skin type, and if you are not sure which is best for you visit several skin counters at department stores to get some advice.
-Then you can shop around to find the right product for you.
+Next, use a gentle cleanser that suits your skin type, and if you are not sure which is best for you then do your homework on the internet since you can’t go to the salon or try them in stores during lockdown.
+When you found what’s best one browse the shops online to find exactly the right product for you.
 Be sure the cleanser you choose can be used for the removal of make-up whilst at the same time being gentle on your skin.
-Look for cleansers made with natural ingredients since they are generally safer and more to the skin.
+Look for a skin cleansing lotion made with pure, natural botanical ingredients since these are safer and much kinder to the skin.